 As books are now rarely used to teach genetics, we cannot claim to hold a 'collection' of recent books on the subject.
 A few recently-published key general undergraduate text-books are strictly for use in the Library only.
 We do, however, have a number of older books related to the subject that may be of interest to historians of science.

-Most of our books are represented on the online catalogue, but some of the older volumes are not.
+Most of our books are represented on the, but some of the older volumes are not.
+Search this using the iDiscover box below.
 Online catalogue entries do not indicate if a book is on loan.
 Please contact us if you wish to check whether we have a book not listed on the catalogue.
 Any book that is not designated 'Reserve' may be borrowed [including by non-members of the Department].

 Most serial publications in genetics are available online to all members of the University.
 However, the Genetics Library still takes some of the key titles as paper copies as well.
 We also hold substantial bound back-runs, including some rare titles, such as the newsletters of specialist groups.
-Our journals are represented on the online catalogue, but the brief entries are sometimes difficult to interpret.
+Our journals are represented on the online catalogue, searched via the iDiscover box above, but the brief entries are sometimes difficult to interpret.
 Please contact us for information.